deboragoncalves/test-2SOW/README.md

 # Test 2SOW

 ### This project was done for a test to Front-End Developer in the 2SOW company.
-It's a cadaster system, where the user could do a CRUD (show, add, edit and delete) and also can search by the name of some user.
-It was done using React, with the lib Semantic UI, Redux and JSON Server API.
+It's a cadaster system, where the user could do a CRUD and also can search by the name of some user.
+It was done using React, with the lib Semantic UI and Redux.

 ### 1. To run the project: